coral-streaming/coral-streaming.github.io/Overview-Architecture.md

 Coral is a *reactive* system, meaning that it fulfills these four requirements (taken from the [Reactive Manifesto](http://www.reactivemanifesto.org)):

 - **Responsiveness**
-Requests are handled in a couple of milliseconds.
+Requests are typically handled in a couple of milliseconds, and some operations only take in the order of nanoseconds to complete.
 Of course, the exact time depends on the specific request.
 - **Resiliency**
 The system is designed for failure and can restore after a crash.
 - **Elasticity**